 Consider Your Lending Options

-When you’re sure a payday loan is the choice for you, be clear how you will pay it back – failing to do so could really impact on your future.
+When you’re sure a payday loan is the choice for you, be clear how you will pay it back – failing to do so could really impact your financial future.
 And when your finances are in a healthier place, start a strategy for fuelling a rainy day fund.
-That way, next time an unforeseen expense lands, you’ll have a little more wiggle room and won’t need a loan to tide you over.
+That way, the next time an unforeseen expense lands, you’ll have a little more wiggle room and won’t need a loan to tide you over.